drmancini/osmiumcore-lib/CONTRIBUTING.md

 ## Design Guidelines

-These are some global design goals in raptoreumcore-lib that any change must adhere.
+These are some global design goals in osmiumcore-lib that any change must adhere.

 ### D1 - Naming Matters